Here are answers to all of your frequently asked questions about What Should I Read Next.

 And of course: we want to feature a wide variety of books.
 The first thing we look at—the most important factor in the applications we review—is the books.
 We’re looking for titles we haven’t discussed on the show before, or contrarian takes on books I’m known to adore.
 (When we see someone hates Crossing to Safety or Station Eleven, we sit up an take notice because I know that’s a great conversation waiting to happen.)

 We’re also looking for guests with thoughtful takes on the book they don’t like.
 Discussing a book that didn’t work for you—whether or not you are able to articulate why that is at the moment—provides key insight into who you are as a reader.
 But not if you tell us that you don’t like 50 Shades because it’s explicit, or a certain cookbook because you don’t like to cook.
 (Yes, this happens.)

-How does Anne recommend books to her guests?
-How long does she have to research before making recommendations?
+How do you recommend books to your guests?
+How long do you have to research before making recommendations?

 In each episode, a guest tells me three books they love, one book they don’t, and what they’re reading now, and then I recommend three books they should read next.
 We record the episode as one conversation.
 There is no break between segments.

 Every single time I sit down to record, I’m nervous that I’ll draw a blank and won’t have any idea what to recommend.
 Thankfully that hasn’t happened yet, but knock on something quick because I’m recording a new episode today and I’m nervous, as always.